https-deeplearning-ai/deeplearning-ai/README.md

 │   └── Transformers in Practice/
 ├── Learner Tooling/              ← reusable tools across courses │   └── database-viewer/
-├── Templates/                    ← templates for creating new course repos │   ├── TEMPLATE_SPEC.md
-│   └── course-template/
 └── assets/                       ← images and shared assets for this README
 ```

----

-## For Educators &amp; Maintainers

-Building a new course companion repo?
-Start from the standardized template:

-- **[`Templates/TEMPLATE_SPEC.md`](Templates/TEMPLATE_SPEC.md)** — the structural standard (naming rules, archetypes, what's required)
-- **[`Templates/course-template/`](Templates/course-template/)** — copy this folder as the starting point for any new course repo

-The template supports three course archetypes (notebook-driven, project-snapshot, reading-driven) within a single shape, so every course repo feels familiar to learners.

 ---